-Sake is made using 4 ingredients.
-Rice, water, yeast, and koji (Asperdillus Oryzae).
-As there are only 4 ingredients in sake, they each play an integral role in the complex process of brewing sake.
-This is a guide for the general stages of brewing, along with some important Japanese classifications.
+Sake is made using rice, water, yeast, and koji.
+Each of these ingredients plays an integral role in the complex process of brewing sake.
+The following is a guide to the general stages of brewing and a review of important Japanese sake classifications.

 After harvesting and drying the rice, the outer husk of the brown rice is removed.

-As sake is predominantly made with white rice, the brown rice is polished to remove the outer grain.
-The percentage that the rice is milled along with the type of rice used, is one of the factors of the style, aroma, and flavour of the finished sake.
-A sake made with rice that is only lightly milled, say 80% (with 20% of the outer grain polished away) will tend to have a more robust aroma and flavour than a sake made with heavily polished rice.
-This is largely due to the fact that a rice grain contains most of the fats, oils, minerals, and proteins in the outside of the grain.
-The toji may choose to use a highly polished rice to remove unwanted fats, oils, minerals, and proteins from the rice to produce a sake that is more delicate and refined in aroma as well as flavour.
+As sake is predominantly made with white rice, brown rice is polished to remove the outer grain.
+One of the factors of the style, aroma, and flavour of the finished sake is the percentage that the rice is milled along with the type of rice used.
+The outside of the grain contains most of rice’s fats, oils, minerals, and proteins.
+Sake made with lightly milled rice (with only 20% of the outer grain polished away) will have more robust an aroma and flavour than sake that is more heavily polished.
+The Toji, or sake producer, may choose to use a highly polished rice to remove the fats, oils, minerals, and proteins from the rice to make a sake that is more delicate and refined in both aroma and flavour.

-When sake rice has been polished to 60% or less of the grain remaining, the sake can then be legally designated under the Japanese classification of “Ginjo” sake.
-If the rice has been polished to 50% or less of the rice remaining the sake can be designated under the classification of “Daiginjo.”
-Many regard these as the ‘premium’ grades of sake or ‘best’ sake.
-Ginjo and Daiginjo are relatively new styles.
-Sake that is not in these two categories are more traditional and tend to give different flavour and aroma profiles.
+Sake rice that has been polished to 60% or less of its remaining grain can be legally designated under the Japanese classification of “Ginjo” sake.
+If the rice has been polished to 50% or less, the sake which results can be designated as “Daiginjo”.
+Many regard these sakes a ‘premium’ or ‘best’ sake.
+Sake which does not fall within these categories are more traditional.

-Water can be described as ‘soft’ or ’hard’ depending on the level of minerals it contains.
-Water that is low in minerals is considered soft and creates a slower ferment where the yeast doesn’t have to work as hard, resulting in a sake that is softer and sweeter on the palate.
-Water with a higher mineral content creates a faster ferment which means that the yeast needs to be stronger, resulting in a sake that is more robust and often times, drier on the palate.
+Water can be described as “soft” or “hard”, depending on its mineral composition.
+Soft water is low in minerals and creates a slower ferment.
+The yeast does not have to work as hard, resulting in a sake that is softer and sweeter on the palate.
+Water with a higher mineral content, or hard water, creates a quicker ferment that requires a stronger yeast.
+This results in a sake that is more robust and drier on the palate.

 The Brewing Process